royceanton/VOBHS-Algo-trading-strategy/README.md

 # VOBHS Algorithmic Trading Strategy
 An implementation and backtest analysis of VOBHS algorithmic trading strategy using NumPy, Pandas and Backtesting using Backtesting.py

+The original video for this trading strategy using manual indicators on tradingview was found on this [youtube video](https://www.youtube.com/watch?v=wtB4fHM-IxM), claiming to be a highly profitable strategy.
+The complete strategy has been implemented on python recreating the indicators and automating the strategy.

 # What is VOBHS Indicator

 VOBHS Technical Strategy that analyzes the volume and current market trend to filter buy and sell signals algorithmically.
 The strategy comprises of the following indicators: